redshifter/redshifter.github.io/t2other/index.md

 Not sure if I actually completed this work, but if I did it would supercede Chaingun Deathmatch.

 ##### Go Fish
 A crappy indoor rabbit gametype, meant for learning complicated interiors like the Ultima Thule base.
-Was never actually played and probably needs some tweaks.
+For some reason I thought it would be good design if people could hurt each other while nobody was carrying the flag.
+Was never actually played and definitely needs some tweaks.
+Single player mode is a crappy time trial.

 ##### NotRabbit
 A gametype about skiing through flags.
-It's pretty garbage and there's probably a better gametype that could be made around the concept of skiing fast.
+It's pretty garbage and there's probably a better gametype that could be made around the concept of going fast.

 ##### Golf
 A gametype about precision mortaring.
-(WARNING: this gametype carries a terrible curse that destroys computers.)
+(WARNING: This gametype carries a terrible curse that destroys computers.)

 ##### Shrike Deathmatch
 A gametype I made when I had morbid curiosity.